Instructional Method: On-demand Webinar

 He graduated with a B.S. in Information Management and Technology from Syracuse University and was promoted to regional information systems manager and broadcast engineer for Citadel Broadcasting.
 For 11 years, he led many IT and engineering projects companywide.

 In January 2012, Jurison joined Clear Channel Media and Entertainment as a senior operations engineer for the corporate Engineering and Systems Integration group.
 Much of his focus has been on deploying and advancing Clear Channel’s digital HD Radio data services.

 Jurison is a member of the Society of Broadcast Engineers (SBE) and holds several certifications, including Certified Senior Radio Engineer (CSRE), AM Directional Specialist (AMD), and Digital Radio Broadcast (DRB), Certified Broadcast Networking Engineer (CBNE).

-He has been in the radio industry for more than 20 years and offers a unique prospective on the convergence of IT and Broadcast Engineering.
+He has been in the radio industry for 18 years and offers a unique prospective on the convergence of IT and broadcast engineering.

 The completion of this webinar from Webinars by SBE qualifies for 1 credit, identified under Category I of the Recertification Schedule for SBE Certifications.